adam-savard/clipboard-sharp/README.md

 - Add auto-delete option for custom date range
 - Add auto-archive to CSV for searching after auto-delete
 - Add stat counter for amount of text clipped, number of times clipped, etc.
-- Custom installer with start-with-windows support
+- ~~Custom installer~~ with start-with-windows support

 ### Installation

 I've attempted to make installation of Clipboard# as simple as possible.
-On that note, the installer for the Alpha version is just the stock installer provided with Visual Studio.
-It is my hope to extend that to a custom installer (preferably a .msi) that will also support starting the application with Windows, security options if needed, etc.

-To install the latest stable version, check out the [Install.zip](https://github.com/adam-savard/clipboard-sharp/blob/master/Install.zip) file in the main folder.
-Simply unzip, run setup.exe, and you're good to go.
-This setup supports x86 and x86-64, with hoped support for ARM in the future (no devices to test with, so I am not comfortable releasing it for those platforms).
+To install the latest stable version, check out the [setup.exe](https://github.com/adam-savard/clipboard-sharp/blob/master/Clipboard_Sharp/setup.exe) file.
+Simply run and you're good to go.
+This setup supports x86 and is compatible with x86-64, with hoped support for ARM in the future (no devices to test with, so I am not comfortable releasing it for those platforms).

 If you have an issue with the install, I probably screwed something up along the way.
 Fire me an email (contact below) or submit a ticket, and I'll get to it as soon as I'm able.